php-fig/fig-standards/proposed/phpdoc-tags.md

 be familiar to Namespaces.
 A hierarchy MAY be of endless depth but it is RECOMMENDED to keep the depth at less or equal than six levels.

-Please note that the @package applies to different "Structural Elements" depending where it is defined.

-1. If the @package is defined in the *file-level* DocBlock then it only applies to the following elements in the applicable file:
-    * global functions
-    * global constants
-    * global variables
-    * requires and includes

-2. If the @package is defined in a *namespace-level* or *class-level* DocBlock then the package applies to that namespace, class or interface and their contained elements.
+The package applies to that namespace, class or interface and their contained elements.
 This means that a function which is contained in a namespace with the
 @package tag assumes that package.

 This tag MUST NOT occur more than once in a "DocBlock".